S’mores Cookies

 The difference between graham crackers and butter biscuits

 Let’s talk about the difference between graham crackers and butter biscuits.
-Here in Europe, we usually use butter biscuits and they’re really popular.
+Here in Europe we usually use butter biscuits and they’re really popular.
 You’ll often find brands like Leibniz in most stores.
-They’re crisp, buttery and slightly sweet, and they work really well in desserts.
+They’re crisp, buttery and slightly sweet.
+They work really well in desserts.
 In the US, graham crackers are the more traditional choice for S’mores.
 They have a slightly different flavor and texture.
 Graham crackers are not as common here, so I honestly don’t even know if we can easily find them in regular European supermarkets.
-That’s why I used butter biscuits for this recipe, and I think they add a really nice touch.
-You might be able to order them online or from Amazon, but I recommend using butter biscuits because I haven’t experimented with graham crackers before, and this recipe is tailored for butter biscuits.
+That’s why I used butter biscuits for this recipe and I think they add a really nice touch.
 Here’s a link for my American audience if you want to try the butter biscuits I used.

 Important tips and tricks